CyrilleB79/startupOptionWorkaround/README.md

 * NVDA compatibility: 2017.3 to 2019.3
 * Download [development version][2]

-This add-on provides a work-around to solve a Windows 10 issue that makes NVDA start after logon even when this option is disabled in General settings panel.
-This is however not a definitive fix for this issue.
+This add-on provided a work-around to solve a Windows 10 1903 issue that makes NVDA start after logon even when this option is disabled in General settings panel.
+On Octobre 24th 2019, Microsoft fixed the issue in KB4522355 (available via Windows Update).
+Thus it is recommanded to install this update.

+This add-on remains available as an archive but it has become useless and should be uninstalled.

 ## Description of the issue